Theories & Philosophy of Detoxification

 - Activated Charcoal – Works to absorb harmful and irritating toxins from the body by acting as a super sponge.

-- Fiber (Ground Flax, Psyllium husk, Oat bran, etc.) – Assist in creating healthy bowel movement and there by making sure we are removing waste and other toxins from the body.
+- Fiber (Ground Flax, Psyllium husk, Oat bran, etc.) – Assist in creating healthy bowel movements and making sure we remove waste and other toxins from the body.

-- Liver Cleanse – During a fast or any type of cleanse the liver is working very hard to process all the toxic waste.
+- Liver Cleanse – During a fast or any cleansing, the liver is working hard to process all the toxic waste.
 This is why it is important to take something to support the liver.